oheil/Slint.jl/README.md

 # Slint.jl

-## This package is in a VERY EARLY development state!
+## This package is in an EARLY development state!
 You need rust installed if you want to try it out

 Slint GUI for Julia